vamsi1281977/ipal/README.md

 Guideline 0: All programs must be written in a single file.
 The motivation for this is the original Standard Pascal an academic language which supported only single files.

-Guideline 1: Always use 'Option Strict On' and 'Option Infer Off'.
-The motivation for this is that explicitly specified types make the code more readable and Visual Basic is a verbose programming language anyway.
+Guideline 1: Always use 'Option Explicit On', 'Option Strict On' and 'Option Infer Off'.
+The motivation for this is that explicitly specified variables with types make the code more readable and Visual Basic is a verbose programming language anyway.

 Guideline 2: All namespaces used must be explicitly imported and aliased.
 Do not directly alias a type, all types must be accessed through a namespace alias.
 The namespace aliasing convention is: for namespaces starting with the letter S - S0, S1, ..., S9, SA, SB, ..., SZ.
 If you ever need to import more than 36 namespaces beginning with the same letter please let us know!